chitamoor/Rester/README.md

 A TestStep contains the following -

-- **API invocation** - As part of the API invocation, you are expected to supply the following minimal params -
+- **API end point invocation** - As part of the API endpoint invocation, you are expected to supply the following minimal params -
   - URL
   - URL params
   - HTTP method - get, put, post, delete ('get' is used by default)